sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

 - Dissipative nonlinear dynamics
 - Numerical methods for nonlinear PDEs
 - Scientific computing and optimization

+Prior to this, I worked in the area of algebraic graph theory during my Masters.

 I am always happy to talk about research and outreach initiatives.
 So, feel free to reach out. <br> **Email:** Soham'dot'Sarkar'at'UTDallas'dot'edu